Home

 In powerful, stimulating photos, the photographer Nomi Baumgartl captures the essence of elephant man Chris Gallucci’s life: the small world of the ranch, walks with Timbo on the edge of the Mojave Desert, Chris’ daily training regime with the huge bull – and his passion for polished knives, for gleaming Harleys and, time and time again, for the giant Timbo.
 Alongside these photos, extracts from Chris’ diary provide a window to his soul.
 They betray his quiet doubts, his concerns for Timbo – large and small – and reflect the joy, fulfillment and happiness that Chris finds with the elephant.
 This exceptional illustrated book inspires with a silent power which captures, in words and pictures, the intensive relationship and spiritual connection between animal and man – between Timbo and Chris.

-Chris Gallucci, author, biker and elephant trainer, lives in Acton, California.
-Since Timbo’s death in 2005, Chris has continued to work as Preserve Supervisor at the Shambala Preserve.
+Chris Gallucci, author, filmmaker, inspirational speaker, executive, biker and elephant trainer, lives in Acton, California.